FastLine

 Application Settings

-To configure the application, click Logout. on the home page:
+To configure the application, click Settings on the main page:

-On this screen, the user can configure the detection operation, as well as the camera to be used.
+On this screen, the user can configure how detection works, as well as the camera that will be used.

 Default Workflow